+To protect your hip, you must learn safe ways to do daily tasks.
+This includes getting dressed and undressed.
 Your Occupational Therapist may suggest adaptive equipment (see page 4) to help you.
-This may include a reacher, sock aide, and/or dressing stick to help you have an easier recovery.
+This may include a reacher, sock aide, and/or dressing stick to help you have a safer and easier recovery.